medelman17/tn-justice-bus/memory-bank/progress.md

 - **[2025-04-12]**: Refined UI for "How We Help You Prepare" features section with modern interactive card components, hover effects, and improved visual hierarchy.
 - **[2025-04-12]**: Enhanced Impact statistics section with improved centering, consistent sizing, and better responsiveness.

-This document reflects the project progress after completing the NextAuth.js v5 migration, implementing all the necessary changes to ensure edge compatibility, and updating the memory bank to reflect this milestone.
+This document reflects the project progress after completing the Justice Bus Events implementation, including database schema, API endpoints, validation, offline support, and UI components, as well as the previous NextAuth.js v5 migration.